osisoft/PI-Adapter/V1/Configuration/Logging configuration.md

 ## Configure logging

-To change the logging configuration complete the following steps:
+Complete the following procedure to change the logging configuration:

 1. Using any text editor, create a file that contains the logging configuration in JSON form.
     - For content structure, see [Example Default logging configuration](#example-default-logging-configuration).